Snow Emergency Contact Number

 State Street lot (corner of Harris Street and State Street)

-Please note that the garage is not available for snow emergency parking unless you are a garage permit holder
+Garage: Please note the garage is not available for snow emergency parking.
+It is available for garage permit holders and paying customers.

 Sec.
 13-29.
 Snow emergencies.